google/santa/docs/binaries/santactl.md

 SantaGUI        | 2024.4 (build 622252801)
 ```

-The `version` command can print JSON output via `santactl status --json`
+The `version` command can print JSON output via `santactl status --json`.

 ## fileinfo

-The `fileinfo` verb is very powerful and can be used to tease out just about
+The `fileinfo` command can print out information to inspect different files.
-anything you wish to know about a file, with respect to the domain of Santa.

-Here is an example of using `santactl fileinfo` to inspect the main executable
+Here is an example of `santactl fileinfo` inspecting the main executable
 within `/Applications/Hex Fiend.app`.

 ```sh